-“We believe in the power of a team.
-We realize that every athlete must be approached on an individualized basis consistent with their unique ecosystem, and motivation to train and compete.
-We appreciate the enduring impact of our words and actions as clinicians and coaches.
-We believe that sound coaching involves engagement, transparency, and feedback to foster confidence in the plan and systems.
-We utilize a science-based framework while prioritizing safety as well as ongoing monitoring and testing.
-Our athletes exude sportsmanship, mental toughness, grit, accountability, and an unwavering commitment to reach their best through consistent and deliberate practice.
-Our ultimate goal is to have our athletes in the best possible position to reclaim your grip on life while keeping you in the driver's seat."
+“I believe in the power of a collaboration.
+I realize that every athlete must be approached on an individualized basis consistent with their unique ecosystem, and motivation to train and compete.
+I appreciate the enduring impact of my words and actions as a clinician.
+I believe that sound care involves engagement, transparency, and feedback to foster confidence in the plan and systems.
+I utilize a science-based framework while prioritizing safety as well as ongoing assessment.
+My patients exude sportsmanship, mental toughness, grit, accountability, and an unwavering commitment to overcome challenges to reach their best through consistent and deliberate practice.
+My ultimate goal is to put you in the best possible position to reclaim your grip on life while keeping you in the driver's seat."

 Chris Johnson PT